-Spacious, user-friendly, and feature-rich, tents for camping are made for a relatively luxurious experience in the outdoors.
-These behemoths offer plenty of room to set up cots or even chairs and a table for card games on a rainy day.
-Most car campers take only a few trips a year, usually during the peak summer months, and even the cheapest tents on this list will perform well for this type of use.
-For tougher weather conditions or as a long-term investment, consider springing for a better-built and more expensive model.
-For more information, see our comparison table and buying advice below the picks.
-To complete your kit, we’ve also written about the best camping sleeping bags and mattresses.
+Spacious, user-friendly, and feature-rich, camping tents are made for a relatively luxurious experience in the outdoors.
+Many of these behemoths offer enough room to set up cots or even chairs and a table for card games on a rainy day.
+For car campers who take a couple trips each year during the summer months, even the cheapest tents on this list should perform fine.
+For tougher weather conditions or more frequent use, it's worth spending up for better materials and interior space.
+Below we break down the best camping tents of 2023.
+For more background information, see our comparison table and buying advice below the picks.

 Floor area: 83.3 sq. ft.